AbyssalHertz/AbyssalHertz/README.md

 Hi im Hal yes Im not finished w these .

 Hi if you condone or play pressure even after the whole situation , either just DNI or block me dude .
 Idc how nice you actually are or any of your excuses ok .
-Before you came knocking and says "but you're a pressure fans" well , BEFORE the entire file was dropped and how Zeal basically committing a crime .
+Before you came knocking and says "but you're a pressure fans" well , BEFORE the entire file was dropped and how Zeal basically committed a crime .
 I quit the game after the file dropped .

 If you have a problem with me , don't reach out to any of my friends .
 Say it on my face unless I block chat you .